 This article will discuss common display issues that users have experienced with Outlook and our recommendations for troubleshooting these issues.

 Margins do not display

 Padding is supported in every version of Outlook and other popular email service providers.
-You can add padding to a content block by selecting that content clock in the email designer and clicking the Options tab located on the right-hand side of the screen.
-However, it's important to note that padding may make your content appear narrow when viewed on a mobile device.
+You can add padding to a content block by selecting the container or structure in the email designer and adjusting the padding on the menu on the right.
+However, padding may make your content appear narrow when viewed on a mobile device.